marcelo-alvarez/claude-commands/commands/start-session.md

 4. **Load Session Context**: Read `context.md` for previous session state (if not present create a minimal one)
 5. **Check Project Status**: Review git status and current branch (DO NOT make commits or changes)
 6. **Synthesize Context**: Report a structured summary of current state and next actions
+7. **Process prompt**: If provided, respond to the text in the prompt but do not write to disk or execute commands other than file reading

 **CONSTRAINTS:**
 - DO NOT implement any features from tasks.md